Woman Puts Her Husband’s Aggressive Dog in the Kennel While Her Sister and Her Baby Were Visiting; Husband Flips Out When He Comes Home

 He should know that crating a dog is normal.

 Studies show that pets can serve as emotional anchors for family members, providing comfort and companionship.
 The husband's strong reaction to the dog's kennel may reflect a perceived threat to family unity and emotional safety.
-Understanding the psychological attachment people develop towards their pets can illuminate the emotional stakes involved in these disputes.
+Understanding the psychological attachment people develop toward their pets can illuminate the emotional stakes involved in these disputes.

 The Importance of Socializing the Dog with People